BrianLusina/jtscripts/ReadMe.md

 ```
 > This will run all the tests in the tests/ directory, which is where all tests should live.

-Alternatively, you can use `npm run test`, which will do the trick.
+Alternatively, you can use `npm run test-all`, which will do the trick.

 You can run coverage with `npm run cover`, which will use [istanbul](https://istanbul.js.org/) for test coverage.